jerzyje/WannaBeDream-postman/README.md

 # Postman + newman + github pages + Simple store template

-## Репозиторій містить:
+## The repository contains:

-1. Локальний сервер Store та постман колекцію для нього
+1. Local Store server and Postman collection for it
    --- Routes `/products`, `/orders` and `/users`.
 Below is a table of supported operations with `products` as example resource.
 The same operations are also supports for `orders/` and `users/`.

 | VERB   | Route         | Input      | Output             |